 LONDON WITH FAMILY (Visit 3)

-I have been a Sherlock Holmes fan since my teenage years and couldn’t resist myself from visiting the Sherlock Holmes Museum at Baker Street, the next morning.
+I have been a Sherlock Holmes fan since my teenage years and couldn’t resist visiting the Sherlock Holmes Museum at Baker Street, the next morning.

 Our next stop was The Tower of London, but not before some fun tube rides and an ice-cream break as the sun shone in the London winters.

 After enjoying some delicious noodles and hot coffee at the Christmas market, we walked towards the colorful streets of Leicester Square, entered the tempting M&M world, and stopped by Piccadilly Circus.
 Making our way through the beautifully lit Oxford Street, we reached our last destination for the day, WINTER WONDERLAND- the famous Christmas fair.

 This marked the end of my last trip to London (for now) and we returned to another beautiful city MUMBAI!

 Personal Note: If you are Indian and want only Indian food, there are plenty of amazing Indian restaurants in London.
 However, try not to have Indian food and instead, taste different cuisines and some delicious street food.
 Also, if you are visiting London between Dec to Feb, shorter and darker days can feel a little depressing.
 Try having fun by staying out- London is always bustling and lit.

 Best Time to visit– Of course, December! the city is in a complete festive mood, streets are lit up, people are cheerful.
 However, the days are short.

 Duration– If you are planning to visit only London, 5 days trip is a good option.
 You can also plan to go around London and should account for +2 days for each destination around London.